dictation-toolbox/natlink/README.md

 This is particularly problematic for scripts end-users might run while setting up natlink.
 This probably won't be resolved by moving natlink.pyd to another folder or name.

-The package is specified in 'pyproject.toml' and built with [flit](https://pypi.org/project/flit/).
+The package is specified in `pyproject.toml` and built with [flit](https://pypi.org/project/flit/).
 The build_package command (a batch file in the root folder of natlink) builds a source distribution.

 Several scripts are specfied in pyproject.toml in the scripts section.
 Scripts are automatically generated